betocostadev/betocostadev.github.io/apps/memgame/README.md

 - ✅ Chrome for Android
 - ✅ Firefox Quantum Developer Edition
 - ✅ Microsoft Edge
+- ✅ Microsoft Edge for Android
-- 🔲 Safari for iOS 👵
+- ✅ Safari for iOS 👵
 - 🔲 Safari for Mac 👴

 ***